Dineshmedisetty/lab3git/README.txt

 § Create a new directory for a project (e.g., my_first_repo)

-§ Initialize a Git repository within this directory (git init).
+§ Initialize a Git repository within this directory (git init)

 § Create a simple text file (e.g., README.txt) with some content.